Meal

 -

-Carefully selected and used Japanese Black A4 class grown by designated producers of Akita Livestock and Agricultural Cooperative
+Carefully selected A4 class Japanese black hair breeds wagyus raised by designated producers of the Akita Livestock Farmers Cooperative Association are used.

 -